udaya5769/udaya/README.md

 # udaya
-i ant to complete the git with in the week
+i want to complete the git with in the week